 Alternatives to disposable nappies

 Real nappies are a natural alternative to disposable nappies.
-They are made up of three parts:

 They are quick and convenient to use and come with speedy fasteners.
 There are also over 30 different styles and patterns to suit every child.